 A Hong Kong-born singer who became a Japanese cultural fixture and a tireless global advocate for children's rights with UNICEF.

-Born in Hong Kong in 1955, Agnes Chan's life is a story of unexpected turns and profound commitment.
-She first captured hearts as a teenage pop singer in Japan, her sweet voice and earnest persona making her a household name.
-Rather than settling into a comfortable entertainment career, Chan leveraged her fame for deeper purpose.
-She earned a PhD in education, becoming a professor and author, and in 1998 began her defining role as a UNICEF Goodwill Ambassador.
-For decades, she has traveled to crisis zones, using her platform to tell the stories of vulnerable children, fundraise tirelessly, and lobby for policy changes, seamlessly blending her identity as a performer, academic, and activist into a singular force for good.
+Agnes Chan captured hearts as a teenage pop singer in Japan with her sweet voice and earnest persona.
+Born in Hong Kong in 1955, she earned a PhD in education, becoming a professor and author.
+In 1998, she began her defining role as a UNICEF Goodwill Ambassador.
+For decades, she has traveled to crisis zones, telling the stories of vulnerable children, fundraising, and lobbying for policy changes.
+Chan blended her identities as performer, academic, and activist into a singular force for good.

 1946–1964